silicium14/peertube_index/README.md

 ```

 ## TODO
-- Use a single file for behaviour and their implementation if there is only one implementation (auto generated mocks for testing do not count)
 - Use Hackney instead of httpc
+- Figure why httpc truncates response in some cases or change http client
+- Ban instance from search results use case
 - Handle the case of scan failure but instance has videos in video storage
-- Rename InstanceAPI to InstanceScanner
-- Figure why httpc truncates response in some cases or change http client
 - Kubernetes
 - Seed status storage with known instance hosts list
 - Stats endpoint?